 Attention Altar Servers, Eucharistic Ministers and Readers

-The December schedules are available and your respective Ministry pages:
+The December 2018 and January 2019 schedules are available on your respective Ministry pages:

 • Altar Servers

 • Eucharistic Ministers

 Lighting a fire in the heart of our world

 This Pastoral Letter is a reflection on my pastoral visits to all 90 parishes within our diocese as well as visits to many Catholic schools, institutions and varied ministries and ethnic groups since I became your Shepherd last May.
 Based on my many conversations with clergy, religious and lay faithful during these months, it shares with you the priorities that emerged and which call for our attention as we go forward in this local Church of Metuchen.
 It is my hope and prayer that this Pastoral Letter will inspire you through the grace of the Holy Spirit to become kindling so together we can “set a fire in the heart of our world,” allowing God’s love and power to burn more brightly here in Central New Jersey.
 I look forward to further conversations and planning with you.